 SPF Record Syntax: Structure and Components

 Understanding what SPF is and bringing it into use is important for technology-driven businesses as the number of phishing and spoofing attacks rise.
-SPF or the Sender Policy Framework record is necessary for DMARC compliance as well.
+SPF or the Sender Policy Framework record is also necessary for DMARC compliance.
 Both protocols work together to avert email forgery of your domain or email account.

 SPF records are complicated and can lead to implementation issues if done incorrectly.
 SPF record syntax comprises certain terminologies that can be challenging to understand.
 Not to worry.
 Below, you’ll learn everything about the SPF record structure.

 SPF Record: Basic Syntax

 An SPF record is a type of DNS record that lists all the IPs permitted to send an email using a specific domain.
 If any server outside the list tries to send an email using that domain, it’ll be marked as unauthorized and rejected by a recipient’s mailbox.

 Thus, organizations must create SPF records for cybersecurity.

 This authentication standard is one way to protect your domain against spoofing and phishing.
 It also prevents your emails from getting marked as spam by recipients’ mailboxes.
 Implementing SPF and DKIM together with DMARC is the best way to secure your domain.